Lavandula rotundifolia

-Lavandula rotundifolia is a species of flowering plants of the family Lamiaceae.
+Lavandula rotundifolia (common name: round leaf lavender) is a species of flowering plant of the family Lamiaceae.
 The species is endemic to Cape Verde.
 The species was named by George Bentham in 1833.
 Its local name is aipo.

+Description

+Lavandula rotundifolia is characterized by the rounded leaves for which it is named.
+It is a woody shrub, highly branched, reaching up to 1 metre in height.
+Leaves measure up to 7 cm long.
+Flowers are blue, or occasionally white.

 Distribution and ecology

 Lavandula rotundifolia occurs on the islands of Santo Antão, São Vicente, São Nicolau, Santiago and Fogo.
+It favours semi-arid conditions such as escarpments and rocky soil, and can be used to stabilize slopes.
+It is a pioneer species on escarpments, volcanic soils and rocky crevices.